ArcGEO/cordova-mock-geolocation-plugin/README.md

 [![MIT license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](http://opensource.org/licenses/MIT)

+Tested on: Android 4.4.2, Android 6.0

 # Cordova Mock Geolocation Plugin

 Plugin that mocks geolocation into Android device, e.g. from external GPS Bluetooth device.
+Plugin has been tested on Android 4.4.2 and Android 6.0

 ## Using